 Women generally live longer than men.
-According to current Social Security Administration life expectancies, the average 65-year-old woman will live to age 86, while the average 65-year-old man will live to age 84.
-That may not seem like a big difference, but it can make a major difference in their retirement planning strategy.
+According to current Social Security Administration life expectancies, the average 65-year-old woman will live to age 86.7, while the average 65-year-old man will live to age 84.3.
+That may not seem like a big difference, but it can make a major impact for women and retirement planning.
 Consider the fact that if a woman is a few years younger than her spouse, she may have income needs for several years on her own.

 And that’s only for couples who grow old together.
 Many women enter retirement single, widowed, or divorced.
 According to a report from the U.S. Census Bureau in 2011, the average age of widows was 59.4 for those widowed in a first marriage and 60.3 in a second marriage.

 Why does it matter?
 The extra years women tend to live have a financial cost.
 Women will incur an average of $300,000 in out-of-pocket health care costs after age 65, according to a 2016 report by HealthView Services.

 While conceiving the idea may be difficult, retirement planning for women should account for the possibility that you may live longer than your husband or partner.
 After decades of marriage, life without a spouse can bring a number of big changes.
 If you don’t prepare financially, you may be in for an unpleasant shock.